 This is one of the best and most convenient off-leash dog parks to stop at when driving along the Hume Highway with a dog.
 While there’s multiple off-leash dog parks in the twin cities of Albury and Wodonga, Belvoir Park Dog Park is probably the closest to the highway.

-This fenced dog park is literally next to the highway, and has an agility course, as well as water fountains and plenty of shade.
-Close to one of the carparks, there’s also toilets for humans nearby, plus you can take your dog on a leashed walk around the lake.
+This fenced dog park is literally next to the highway, and has an agility course, as well as water fountains, plenty of shade and seats.
+Adjacent to the carparks, there’s also toilets for humans nearby, plus you can take your dog on a leashed walk around the lake.

 Mitchell Avenue Reserve Dog Park, Wangaratta